mstrippolidev/author_books_flask/README.md

 #### Connecting the Flask Application to the Zalando PostgreSQL Cluster

-To connect the Flask application to this highly available PostgreSQL cluster, I need to update your database connection string in the `.env` file used by the flask application.
-(I conect throug secrets).
+To connect the Flask application to this highly available PostgreSQL cluster, I have to update the connection string in the `.env` file used by the flask application.
+(I connect through secrets).

 1.  **Create the Secrets:** Ensure your Kubernetes secret `secrets-flask-app` exists, populated from your local `.env` file.
 If you haven't already, or if you've updated your `.env` file, run: